 Cross-cultural skills

 Cherrybrook THS is an ideal environment to develop and nurture a real understanding of other cultures.
 A range of activities, including International Day (or Night) and International Week, allow students to showcase talents, explore their understanding of other cultures and challenge stereotypes.
 The school has actively promoted partnerships with overseas schools in an effort to expand the opportunities available to students.
-Currently, we have partner schools in Germany, France, Japan and China.

 Curriculum